 Studio Rygalik develops a wide variety of comprehensive projects.
 The focus is on furniture, products and spaces.
-The scope is wide – from design, development and implementation of new products to site-specific installations, design & build and production of limited editions, as well as objects, dining experiences and workshops that explore the relations of design, food and eating.
+The scope is wide – from design, development and implementation of new products, through interior design of public and commercial spaces, to site-specific installations, design & build and production of limited editions, as well as objects, dining experiences and workshops.
 The team remains on the fringe of distinctly commercial activities, while engaging in cultural practices and building its experimental identity.
-The work includes projects for Absolut, Artek, Bozar, Cappellini, Comforty, Dupont/Corian, Ghidini, Heal’s, Heineken, Ideal Standard, Ikea, Moroso, Noti, Paged, Pfleiderer, Polin Museum, Profim, Siemens, Teatr Wielki – Polish National Opera and EU Presidency.
+The work includes projects for Absolut, AHEC, Artek, Bozar, Cappellini, Comforty, Dupont/Corian, Ghidini, Heal’s, Heineken, Ideal Standard, Ikea, Krups, Moroso, Noti, Paged, Pfleiderer, Polin Museum, Profim, Siemens, Teatr Wielki – Polish National Opera and EU Presidency.
 Over the last few years the work was exhibited in Berlin, Dresden, Frankfurt, Lodz, London, Milan, Munich, New York, Tokyo, Poznan, Paris, Warsaw, Valencia and Vienna.
 It was also published internationally in magazine articles and press features, including Icon, Interni, Wallpaper, Experimenta, Blueprint, New York Times, Financial Times and Forbes.